MJ-LAB-Harvard/BRIDGE-model/README.md

 ## Repository Contents

-This repository contains the **Vensim model file, input datasets, replication files, and codes** used in the analysis.
+This repository contains the **Vensim model file, datasets, replication files, and analysis codes** used in the study.
 It enables researchers to:
 - Reproduce all results presented in the accompanying manuscript and supplement.
 - Modify parameters and structures to explore alternative assumptions.
 - Extend the framework for related questions in science policy and biomedical innovation.